The Board or Management Committee of an organisation is required by law to convene a meeting on a regular basis, usually once a month.

-At such meetings, members of the Board or Committee consider a wide range of issues and collectively make decisions as to what actions must be taken to ensure that the organisation is being appropriately managed.
+At such meetings, members of the Club Committee consider a wide range of issues and collectively make decisions as to what actions must be taken to ensure that the organisation is being appropriately managed.
+Read more about Fiduciary Duty.

-A priority task of the Board is to set and manage the policy framework of the organisation.
+The development of a policy framework is a very important part of the committee duties and responsibilties.
 Policies are the mechanism for controlling the behaviour of individuals, and thus the organisation itself.
 Policies are a guide to individuals so that they can do their job in an appropriate way.
 The table below shows how policies guide individuals:

 Policy |